Thibault-GAREL/Thibault-GAREL/README.md

 - A RAG AI

 ## Things I have to change :
-- Add the other project in python (chatbot / ...)
+- Add the other project in python :
+    - ML Project : logistic regression / Classification
+    - Practical exercises to learn pattern recognition (practices 8 to 10)
+    - ChatBot Speech-to-speech
 - Put in bold or in color the main project
-- Add practical exercises to learn pattern recognition (practices 8 to 10)

 ---